MicrosoftDocs/dynamics365-guidance/guidance/business-processes/forecast-to-plan-demand-forecasting-overview.md

 ---
-title: Predict future demand for products and services with demand forecasting
+title: Predict future demand for products with demand forecasting
 description: Learn about how Dynamics 365 supports the demand forecasting business process, including the types of stakeholders and configuring demand forecasting. ms.date: 04/26/2024 ms.topic: conceptual